-I’m Kelsey Gietl, a St. Louis, Missouri native, theatre enthusiast, and author of the historical fiction duology, Across Oceans and Between Rivers.
+I’m Kelsey Gietl, a St. Louis, Missouri native, theatre enthusiast, and author of five historical fiction novels.
 For more information on my novels, visit my Books page.

 Well, what’s my story?

 As a child, I grew up with books in my hands.
 My mother was a teacher, so my parents insisted on learning to read at an early age.
 Whether it was Dr. Seuss or Nancy Drew, books were always the one element of life I could be certain of.
 No matter how confusing things were, I could always rely on their pages to transport me far away from my current troubles.

 Hence, it was no surprise that my library card became more precious to me than gold.
 The local library was less than a mile from our house, ensuring many quick trips after school or on weekends, and a perfect job shelving books my senior year of high school.
 The library, any library, is still my favorite place to be.
 If it was possible to have a beach in the Midwest, and someone built an open-air library on it, I think perfection would be achieved.